fleetdm/fleet/docs/1-Using-Fleet/1-Fleet-UI.md

 ![Distributed saved query with local filter](../images/distributed-saved-query-with-local-filter.png)

-Saved queries can be accessed if you select "Manage Queries" from the "Query" section of the sidebar.
+Saved queries can be accessed from the "Query" section of the top nav.
 Here, you will find all of the queries you've ever saved.
 You can filter the queries by query name, so name your queries something memorable!

 ![Manage Queries](../images/manage-queries.png)